Rorschach7/UnrealFileDialog/README.md

 - SetAsSaveFileDialog

 ### Blueprints
-First you need to have a live instance of the UFileDialogWidget class.
+First, you need to have a live instance of the UFileDialogWidget class.
 Then, you can just use one of the following blueprint nodes:

 ![thumbnail](/assets/fileDialogBlueprintNodes.jpg)